asyncapi/website/pages/blog/may-2021-at-asyncapi.md

   }}
 />

-## Tests coverage tracking in tooling

-To increase the quality of our tools now and maintain it in the future, we started exploring tools for tracking test coverage.
-We integrated [Coveralls](https://coveralls.io/) with the [Modelina](https://github.com/asyncapi/modelina) project.

-<Figure
-  src="/img/posts/may-2021-at-asyncapi/coverage.webp"
-  widthClass="w-1/2"
-  className="text-center"
-/>

-[Jonas Lagoni](https://github.com/jonaslagoni) that actively maintains the library gave Coveralls a score of 8 out of 10.
-Now we need to roll it out to other projects.
-If you were looking for some good first issue to start contributing to AsyncAPI, then [this issue](https://github.com/asyncapi/.github/issues/30) is a good one.

-> Modelina is a data models generator that supports AsyncAPI and JSON Schema.
-Its goal is to make it easier to write code generators.
-Jonas released many improvements in May and still does, so it is best to try it out now and provide feedback.

 ## Assigning channels to servers

 I want to suggest you pay attention to the proposal from [Gerald Loeffler](https://github.com/GeraldLoeffler) that introduces a way to [assign a channel to a specific server](https://github.com/asyncapi/spec/pull/531).
 This proposal would enable you to have a single AsyncAPI document with multiple different servers supporting different protocols.
 You could specify that your application is subscribed to channel A on the Kafka server and that it publishes messages to Channel B on the MQTT server.